dnp3/opendnp3-guide/source/index.rst

 The Definitive Guide to `opendnp3`_ 2.0.0-RC1

-You may not redistribute this documentation in any form without express written consent.
+You may not redistribute this documentation in any form without written consent.

 Authors: